artineering-io/flair-docs/_includes/effects/toon-lines.md

 </figure>

 #### Line Light Response
-The amount of influence lighting will have over the color of the line.
+The influence lighting will have over the color of the line.

 <figure>
 	<video autoplay loop muted playsinline>